-As of episode 10 there is only two episodes to come.
+As of episode 10, there are only two episodes to come.

 The show took its cues from Haruhi and airing the episodes in anachronistic order.
-Since the episodes are mostly self-contained stories its not bad plotwise.
+Since the episodes are mostly self-contained stories it is not bad plotwise.
 Astute viewers though who pay attention to the chronology may find themselves a bit spoiled at certain points.

 Episode 1 itself is one of Princess Principal strongest cases and do a good job of establishing our protagonist so I don’t mind them using it as an opener.

 In any case, let the analyzing begin. <Warning spoilers below until episode 10>